Who is my Distribution Network Operator (DNO)?

 The map below shows the gas distribution network a in Great Britain.

-What is an IGT?
+What Is an IGT?

 Independent Gas Transporters (IGTs) operate and maintain local gas transportation networks.
 They are connected to the Gas Distribution Network (GDN) via either a system entry point or another IGT.